Brush turkey

 Turkey mounds

-Disturbance of turkey mounds or any native species or its habitat on council owned land is prohibited.
-If a Brush Turkey is starting to construct a mound on private property and causing you concern, here are some methods you can try:
+Disturbance of turkey mounds or any native species or its habitat on Council owned land is prohibited.
+If a Brush Turkey is starting to construct a mound on private property and causing you concern, listed below are some methods you can try.

 • Pruning any tree shading the mound (mounds require over 85% cent shade).